IENT/RDPlot/README.rst

 - Export plots and BD statistics for camera ready presentation.

 It was developed along the design principle of easy extensibility.
-If no parse for your data is available, you can consider to introduce a `new parser <https://github.com/IENT/RDPlot/wiki/How-to-implement-a-new-parser>`_.
+If no parser for your data is available, you can consider to introduce a `new parser <https://github.com/IENT/RDPlot/wiki/How-to-implement-a-new-parser>`_.
 If you feel like your parser would be of interest for others, please submit a PR.

 Build status